crowdfavorite-mirrors/wp-enable-media-replace/readme.txt

 == Changelog ==

+= 2.8.2 =
+* Made another change to the discovery of media context which will hopefully fix a bug in certain cases.
+Thanks to "Joolee" at the WordPress.org forums!
+* Added a new, supposedly better Russian translation from "Vlad".

+= 2.8.1 =
+* Fixed a small bug which could create error messages on some systems when deleting old image files.

 = 2.8 =
 * New and safer method for deleting thumbnails when a new image file is uploaded.
 * New translations for simplified Chinese (thanks Tunghsiao Liu) and Italian (grazie Marco Chiesi)